MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-sql-adapter/index.md

 * Make sure that the `mobilefirst@%` user has all access permissions assigned.
 * Use either Maven, MobileFirst CLI or your IDE of choice to [build and deploy the JavaScriptSQL adapter](../../creating-adapters/).
 * To test or debug an adapter, see the [testing and debugging adapters](../../testing-and-debugging-adapters) tutorial.

+When testing, the account value should be passed in an array: `["12345"]`.